avnit/Groovy/README.md

 Stage 2

-Add a dictiory to the page and so i give me a new word daily in there .
-These words i like to be from the words that i do not know .
+Add a dictiory to the page and so it gives me a new word daily bottom of the news section .
+These words i like to be from the word list that i do not know .

 Logic : i have a file with all the data that i need .
 It is as simple as displaying one result in the view from the file and move viewed from that file to another file .
 When all the words are done then go to dictonary.com web API and download all the new words